enspiral/handbook/agreements/financial.md

 ## Income

- receives income from individuals, companies, trusts or other entities.
-Income can be broken into the following categories:
+Received from individuals, companies, trusts or other entities, income can be broken into the following categories:

 #### Gifts